Things about Ham Radio it would be good to know

 • Many rigs have tuners built-in.
 That will work fine with antennas that aren't too far from tuned.

-• If you are using a compromised or strange antenna, or one with traps, maybe yes.
+• If you are using a compromised or strange antenna, or a shortened version, maybe yes.

-• Antenna tuners don't tune the antenna.
+• Antenna tuners don't tune antennas.
 They fool the transmitter into thinking it's a perfect match.

 • Can I get a Vanity call with my initials, like you?
 Yes, if one is available.
 Ask K8RAR or N4JGR.